pandas-dev/pandas/doc/source/development/roadmap.rst

 Consistent missing value handling
 ---------------------------------

-Currently, pandas has varying missing data interfaces depending on the data
-type: pandas uses ``np.nan`` as missing value indicator in floating point data, ``np.nan`` or ``None`` in object dtype data (eg strings, or booleans with missing values are cast to object), ``pd.NaT`` in datetimelike data.
-For categorical or interval data, they return ``np.nan`` on access even when the categories or intervals are datetime-like.
+Currently, pandas handles missing data differently for different data types.
+We use different types to indicate that a value is missing (``np.nan`` for floating-point data, ``np.nan`` or ``None`` for object-dtype data -- typically strings or booleans -- with missing values, and ``pd.NaT`` for datetimelike data).
 Integer data cannot store missing data or are cast to float.
-In addition, ``NaN`` has different semantics as "nulls" in many other data tools.
+In addition, pandas 1.0 introduced a new missing value sentinel, ``pd.NA``, which is being used for the experimental nullable integer, boolean, and string data types.

+These different missing values have different behaviors in user-facing operations.
+Specifically, we introduced different semantics for the nullable data types for certain operations (e.g. propagating in comparison operations instead of comparing as False).

-Long term, we want to introduce consistent missing value handling accross the different data types: all data types should support missing values and with the same behaviour.
+Long term, we want to introduce consistent missing data handling for all data types.
+This includes consistent behavior in all operations (indexing, arithmetic operations, comparisons, etc.).
+We want to eventually make the new semantics the default.

-To this end, a new experimental ``pd.NA`` scalar that can be used as missing value indicator and with a behaviour that deviates from ``np.nan`` has already been added in pandas 1.0 (and used in the experimental nullable dtypes).
-Further work and research is needed to integrate these new semantics with other data types, and to provide a path forward to make this the default in a future version of pandas.

 This has been discussed at
 `github #28095 <https://github.com/pandas-dev/pandas/issues/28095>`__ (and